mirix/approaches-to-diarisation/INSTALL.md

 python -m pip install "git+https://github.com/NVIDIA/NeMo.git@main#egg=nemo_toolkit[asr]"
 ```

-9. Reinstall Pytorch (OPTINAL, only if you want a version that is different from the one pulled by NeMo):
+9. Reinstall Pytorch (OPTIONAL, only if you want a version that is different from the one pulled by NeMo):

 cpu (nightly):